Chris Bumstead

-Christopher Adam Bumstead (born 2 February 1995), also known as CBum, is a Canadian professional bodybuilder.
-Bumstead made his competitive debut in 2014 and obtained his IFBB pro card after claiming the 2016 IFBB North American Bodybuilding Championship.
-After placing second in the Mr. Olympia Classic Physique category in 2017 and 2018, he earned six consecutive wins from 2019 to 2024, the most wins since the creation of the category.
+Christopher Adam Bumstead (born 2 February 1995), also known as CBum, is a Canadian retired professional bodybuilder best known for six consecutive Mr. Olympia titles.
+Bumstead made his competitive debut in 2014 and obtained his IFBB pro card in 2016 After placing second in the Mr. Olympia Classic Physique category in 2017 and 2018, he earned six consecutive wins from 2019 to 2024, the longest in the history of the competition.
 He is widely considered the greatest Classic Physique bodybuilder of all time.
 His popularity is often credited for bringing mainstream attention to the sport of modern bodybuilding on a global level.

 Early life

-Bumstead was born and raised in Ottawa, Ontario, Canada.
-He was involved in multiple sports in primary school, including football, baseball, basketball, and hockey.
+Bumstead was born and raised in Stittsville, Ottawa, Ontario, Canada.
+In primary school, he was involved in football, baseball, basketball, and hockey which all contributed to his early interest in physical development.
 He attended Dalhousie University in Halifax, Nova Scotia.

 Career

 Early beginnings (2008–2016)

 Growing up, powerlifting was only a hobby for Bumstead.
-He began weightlifting during his first year of high school.
-His sister's boyfriend, Iain Valliere, saw Bumstead's potential and helped him prepare to compete.
-He started weightlifting at the age of 14, and between grade 9 and grade 12, he went from 170 to 225 lb, growing his legs the most.
-After building what he thought was a good physique with coach Valliere, Bumstead began competing.
+He began weightlifting at age 14, and in the next 4 years, he went from 170 to 225 lb, growing his legs the most..
+His sister's boyfriend, Iain Valliere, saw Bumstead's potential and helped him prepare to compete throughout his high school years.
+After building a competitive physique under coach Valliere's guidance, Bumstead began competing.

-As his bodybuilding goals began to stack up, "All of a sudden, I was coming second at the Olympia,” he stated.
 Bumstead made his competitive debut in 2014 at 19 years old.
-Bumstead's first bodybuilding show was a regional level show in Ontario, which he participated in with his sister, Melissa Valliere.
-They both won the overall, with Bumstead winning as a junior.
-He found himself in love with the sport of bodybuilding after his first show.
-He started to work with Iain first hand and devoted his life to the sport.
+Bumstead's first bodybuilding show was a regional level show in Ontario, in which he participated alongside his sister, Melissa Valliere.
+They both won their overall titles, with Bumstead winning as a junior.
+Following his success, he found himself in love with the sport of bodybuilding, and began to work with Iain first hand.

 Earning IFBB pro card and early success (2016–2019)

 Bumstead obtained his IFBB pro card at age 21 after claiming the 2016 IFBB North American Bodybuilding Championship.
-He later won 3rd place in his first pro show.
+He later placed third overall in his first professional show.

-In 2017, he won his first two pro shows, the 2017 IFBB Pittsburgh Pro and the 2017 IFBB Toronto Pro Supershow.
+In 2017, he won both the 2017 IFBB Pittsburgh Pro and the 2017 IFBB Toronto Pro Supershow.That same year, Bumstead placed second in his first Mr. Olympia in the Classic Physique category.

-He impressed the crowd and judges in his first Mr. Olympia in 2017, taking the second place medal in the Classic Physique category, a high achievement for a Mr. Olympia debut.

-Bumstead was hospitalized 4 weeks out from the 2018 competition due to severe water retention.
-He spent three nights in the emergency room and was given a strong diuretic to flush out potassium due to a kidney issue.
-Bumstead continued to train after his release, but this was a significant setback.
+Bumstead was hospitalized 4 weeks out from the 2018 Mr. Olympia due to severe water retention related to a kidney complication.
+After spending three nights in the emergency room, Bumstead continued to train, but this was a significant setback.

-His results were the same as the year prior in the 2018 Mr. Olympia competition, placing second, although his condition was worse compared to the previous year.